-Join Greg Sowell for an in-depth discussion in this video DSL and ADSL, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video DSL and ADSL, part of Networking Foundations: Network Media (WANs).

 DSL, or digital subscriber line, is a somewhat generic term,…which usually refers to…asynchronous digital subscriber line.…DSL is used to transmit digital data,…like Internet access, over phone lines.…DSL is delivered simultaneously with voice service.…This is possible because DSL delivers its data…on frequencies not used by the human voice.…Speeds can be from 256k to 100Mb on download.…